-- Please see the charts and tables on the following pages for more detail on this data.
+Please see the charts and tables below for more detail on headline labour market data.

 Headline labour market data – employment rate, unemployment rate, and economic inactivity rate